Tridha Choudhury

-Tridha Choudhury is an Indian actress who predominantly appears in Hindi series and films and Telugu films.
+Tridha Choudhury is an Indian actress who predominantly appears in Hindi, Bengali and Telugu films and series.
 She won the title, Clean & Clear Times of India Freshface 2011.
 Her first movie was Mishawr Rawhoshyo in 2013, directed by Srijit Mukherji.
-She made her television debut in the Star Plus series Dahleez which was premiered on 14 March 2016.
+She made her television debut in the StarPlus series Dahleez which was premiered on 14 March 2016.
 Her latest work being Bandish Bandits directed by Anand Tewari & Aashram by Prakash Jha.

 In 2020, she appeared on the Amazon Prime Video web series Bandish Bandits and the MX Player original web series Aashram.

 Early life and education

-Choudhury was born in Kolkata, West Bengal, She studied in M. P. Birla Foundation Higher Secondary School and attended Scottish Church College in Kolkata.
+Choudhury was born in Kolkata, West Bengal.
+She studied in M. P. Birla Foundation Higher Secondary School and attended Scottish Church College in Kolkata.
+She is actually a micro-biologist.

 Media

 Choudhury was ranked in The Times Of India's "Most Desirable Women List" at No. 13 in 2020.